 Most children begin primary school at the start of the school year in which they reach school age (5 years old).
-All schools must admit children from the September following their 4th birthday.
+All schools must provide for the admission of children from the September following their fourth birthday.

 A school year runs from September to the following August.

 When children start school

 Your child can start in reception class in the September following their 4th birthday.
 Schools often suggest a part-time induction process, but parents do have the right to request their child attends on a full-time basis from the start of the school year.

 If you do not think your child is ready to start school at the usual time, they can start later.
 Legally, a child doesn’t have to start school until they reach Compulsory School Age (CSA) which is the term after their 5th birthday.

 If you’d prefer, your child could start school on a part time basis before they reach CSA, or you can delay your child’s start date until later in the academic year.
 However, once your child reaches CSA, they must be in full time education.